marijnz/NativePhysicsBVH/README.md

 - Support more primitives such as cylinders and capsules
 - Have more queries and expand existing queries to return more hit data
 - Optimize the Distance query with SIMD operations
+- BVHWorld: Increase bounds of moving objects based on collider size and tranform velocity
+- BVHWorld: Separate dynamic and static bodies
 - Improve the performance comparison with Unity.Physics